-In [Culina, 2001] and in PhD thesis [Culina, 2004] I gave an analytic solution to the problem of the paradoxes of truth.
-In [Culina, 2001] it has been shown that this solution is precisely the largest intrinsic fixed point of the SK3 semantics (LIFPSK3 below) together with its classical closure.
+In (Culina 2001) and in PhD thesis (Culina 2004) I gave an analytic solution to the problem of the paradoxes of truth.
+In (Čulina 2001) it has been shown that this solution is precisely the largest intrinsic fixed point of the SK3 semantics (LIFPSK3 below) together with its classical closure.
 In this way, LIFPSK3 got a specific interpretation.
-This article provides a content-wise argumentation, which has not been present in contemporary philosophical discussions, for the choice of LIFPSK3 and its classical closure as the right model for the logical concept of truth.
-The solution will be informally described and it will be demonstrated how it solves the classical paradoxes of truth (such as the original Liar) as well as the paradoxes that have been invented as counter-arguments for various solutions to the paradoxes of truth ("the revenge of the Liar").
+This article provides an argumentation, which has not been present in contemporary philosophical discussions, for the choice of LIFPSK3 and its classical closure as the right model for the logical concept of truth.
+The solution will be informally described, and it will be demonstrated how it solves the classical paradoxes of truth (such as the original Liar) as well as the paradoxes that have been invented as counterarguments for various solutions to the paradoxes of truth ("the revenge of the Liar").
 I will try to make the argumentation as simple as possible, so that the consideration can be followed by someone who does not have any special knowledge of the techniques related to Tarski's and Kripke's analysis.
-Finally, one of the tests for the correctness of the solution of the problem of the logical concept of truth is that such a solution can be explained in simple language, understood and used by every language user, and not that the user must have special mathematical education to understand it.
-For those versed in contemporary philosophical discussions in this field, I will draw certain links, mostly in footnotes.
-All these informal considerations can be formalized by the means developed in [Čulina, 2001].
-Some parts of the text are taken from [Čulina, 2001] and [Čulina, 2004].
-However, much of what is only stated there has been elaborated and supplemented here in order to present a convincing content-wise argumentation for the logical concept of truth introduced in these works.
+Finally, one of the confirmations of the naturalness of the solution of the problem of the logical concept of truth should be that such a solution can be explained in simple language, understood and used by any interested language user who does not have a special mathematical and philosophical education.
+All these informal considerations can be formalised by the means developed in (Culina 2001).
+Some parts of the text are taken from (Culina 2001) and PhD thesis (Culina 2004).
+(Culina 2001) contains the formal results to which this argumentation refers, while the PHD thesis contains the basic elements of the argumentation itself.
+However, much of what is only stated there has been elaborated and supplemented here to present rounded and convincing argumentation for the logical concept of truth introduced in these works.

-2 An analysis of the paradoxes of truth
+2. An analysis of the paradoxes of truth

-An analysis of the logical concept of truth will be done on sentences.
+An analysis of the paradoxes of truth will be done on sentences.
 Tarski and Kripke state the technical reasons for this choice.
-In [Tarski, 1944, p.
-342] Tarski writes
+In (Tarski 1944: 342) Tarski writes: